-New artificial intelligence (AI) technology could solve teaching’s recruitment crisis, end formal testing and ease teacher workload, leading scientists claim.
+New artificial intelligence (AI) technology could solve teaching’s recruitment crisis, end formal testing, ease teacher workload and help eliminate young children’s language problems.

-As AI technology allows for personalised tuition, it can also provide CPD for teachers.
+Just as AI technology allows for personalised tuition for pupils, it can also provide CPD for teachers.

 “If you have someone who has maths A level, but isn’t a qualified maths teacher, they can have a computerised companion who helps them to develop their skills,” Professor Luckin said.